bonnieho/Hangman-game/README.md

 #### Author's note:

 Although this was a project that was assigned and originally completed in my full-stack coding bootcamp, well after the course was over, I decided to update it with the purpose of refreshing and updating my javascript skills.
+I took this as an opportunity to try some more advanced techniques that had been suggested at the time of the assignment, as well as a few that I took upon myself in the interest of making a much more 'digified' product than I was able to back under the time constraint of the original assignment!

 - - -